 6. MC service clients process the MapGroupToSessionStream information to receive the related media over the specific MBS session stream.

 7. MC service client 1 sends media to the MC service server over unicast to be distributed for the established group communication.

+8. When using multicast MBS session, before sending media via the multicast MBS session, the MC service server activates the multicast MBS session as described in 3GPP TS 23.247 [15] if it is in inactive state as notified by the 5GC.

+Editor’s NOTE: Obtain the multicast MBS session status (i.e., active, inactive) depends on SA2 mechanism.

-8. The MC service server distributes the media to MC service clients 2 to n over the indicated stream within the established MBS session.
+9. The MC service server distributes the media to MC service clients 2 to n over the indicated stream within the established MBS session.

-9. The MC service server may send a multicast MBS session deactivation request towards the 5GC in order to deactivate the multicast MBS session.
+10. The MC service server may send a multicast MBS session deactivation request towards the 5GC in order to deactivate the multicast MBS session.
 For this purpose, the MC service server indicates the MBS session ID to be deactivated.